quipucords/quipucords/docs/source/man.rst

 ``--optional_products=products``

   The product capture limitations.
-Valid choices are JBoss_EAP, JBoss_Fuse, and JBoss_BRMS.
+Valid choices are jboss-eap, jboss-fuse, and jboss-brms.

 Listing and Showing Scans
 ~~~~~~~~~~~~~~~~~~~~~~~~~